Optimizing Federated Learning by Entropy-Based Client Selection: Related Work

 \subsubsection{Federated Learning with Label Skew}

-Several methods were proposed to directly handle label skew in \ac{fl}.
-FedRS \cite{bibliography:fedrs-federated-learning-with-restricted-softmax-for-label-distribution-non-iid-data} relies on a loss function that constrains the weight updates associated with missing labels during local training.
-FedLC \cite{bibliography:federated-learning-with-label-distribution-skew-via-logits-calibration} improves on this, by calibrating the logits according to the local label distribution.
-FedCRL \cite{bibliography:fedcrl-personalized-federated-learning-with-contrastive-shared-representations-for-label-heterogeneity-in-non-iid-data} relies on shareable representations that, in combination with contrastive learning, help to align global and local models.
-Since the representations have to be updated, additional communication is required.
-FedConcat \cite{bibliography:exploiting-label-skews-in-federated-learning-with-model-concatenation} concatenates model parameters to combine knowledge over a diverse set of clients.
-To control the model size, the concatenation is performed over clusters with similar label distributions.
-However, in the considered settings with highly imbalanced data, several clusters are needed, leading to increased computational and storage demands.
-All the aforementioned methods lack the consideration of the aggregated label distribution across all selected clients in each communication round, which can lead to sub-optimal performance, compared to our entropy-based selection method.
-Another work \cite{bibliography:performance-enhancement-in-federated-learning-by-reducing-class-imbalance-of-non-iid-data} addresses this utilizing label information transmitted by each client before the actual training.
-However, their optimization method consistently produces the same subset of clients, leading to overfitting.
-Additionally, forming the subset requires excluding large portions of data.
-These limitations lead to compromised model performance, as we will demonstrate in the experiment section.
+To handle label skew, FedRS \cite{bibliography:fedrs-federated-learning-with-restricted-softmax-for-label-distribution-non-iid-data} relies on a loss function that constrains weight updates for missing labels.
+FedLC \cite{bibliography:federated-learning-with-label-distribution-skew-via-logits-calibration} improves on this by calibrating the logits according to the local label distribution.
+FedConcat \cite{bibliography:exploiting-label-skews-in-federated-learning-with-model-concatenation} clusters clients by label distribution, applies FedAvg within each cluster, and then concatenates the resulting model parameters to form the global model.
+However, extreme label imbalance requires several clusters, leading to increased computational and storage demands.
+All of the aforementioned methods lack the consideration of the aggregated label distribution across all selected clients in each communication round, which can lead to suboptimal performance compared to our entropy-based selection method.
+Another work \cite{bibliography:performance-enhancement-in-federated-learning-by-reducing-class-imbalance-of-non-iid-data} utilizes label information transmitted by each client before actual training.
+However, their optimization method consistently produces the same subset of clients and excludes large portions of local data, leading to compromised model performance, as we will demonstrate in the experiment section.